 ExpressVPN is definitely one the most hyped VPNs out there… They (the company) claim to have a VPN which simply “works”, provides super high-speed and finally, claims that Express VPN is the #1 in the world.
 But is it true?
 Read our honest ExpressVPN review to find out.

-I was curious to know just how better the Express actually is: is it worth paying a premium just to have #1 VPN in the world?
+I was curious to know just how better the Express actually is: is it worth paying way more (compared to NordVPN, which is rated as the best VPN service) just to have #1 VPN in the world?
 Does ExpressVPN provide access to American Netflix or BBC streaming services?
 What about security and encryption?
 Does Express VPN allow torrenting?